-5.23 WEB
+5.24 WEB

+BROWSEFORMAT [mime-type] Format of the interface output, using MapServer CGI. (added to MapServer 4.8.0) The default value is "text/html".
+Example:

+'''

+BROWSEFORMAT "image/svg+xml"

+'''

-- EMPTY [url] URL to forward users to if a query fails.
-If not defined the value for ERROR is used. - ERROR [url] URL to forward users to if an error occurs.
-Ugly old MapServer error messages will appear if this is not defined - FOOTER [filename] Template to use AFTER anything else is sent.
-Multiresult query modes only. - HEADER [filename] Template to use BEFORE everything else has been sent.
-Multiresult query modes only. - IMAGEPATH [path] Path to the temporary directory fro writing temporary files and images.
+EMPTY [url] URL to forward users to if a query fails.
+If not defined the value for ERROR is used.

+ERROR [url] URL to forward users to if an error occurs.
+Raw MapServer error messages will appear if this is not defined

+FOOTER [filename] Template to use AFTER anything else is sent.
+Multiresult query modes only.

+HEADER [filename] Template to use BEFORE everything else has been sent.
+Multiresult query modes only.

+IMAGEPATH [path] Path to the temporary directory fro writing temporary files and images.
 Must be writable by the user the web server is running as.
-Must end with a / or depending on your platform. - IMAGEURL [path] Base URL for IMAGEPATH.
-This is the URL that will take the web browser to IMAGEPATH to get the images. - LOG [filename] File to log MapServer activity in.
-Must be writable by the user the web server is running as. - MAXSCALEDENOM [double] Maximum scale at which this interface is valid.
+Must end with a / or depending on your platform.

+IMAGEURL [path] Base URL for IMAGEPATH.
+This is the URL that will take the web browser to IMAGEPATH to get the images.

+LEGENDFORMAT [mime-type] Format of the legend output, using MapServer CGI. (added to MapServer 4.8.0) The default value is "text/html".
+Example:

+'''

+LEGENDFORMAT "image/svg+xml"

+'''

+LOG [filename] Since MapServer 5.0 the recommeded parameters to use for debugging are the MAP object's CON-FIG and DEBUG parameters instead (see the Debugging MapServer document).

+File to log MapServer activity in.
+Must be writable by the user the web server is running as.
+Deprecated since version 5.0.

+MAXSCALEDENOM [double] Maximum scale at which this interface is valid.
 When a user requests a map at a bigger scale, MapServer automatically returns the map at this scale.
 This effectively prevents user from zooming too far out.
 Scale is given as the denominator of the actual scale fraction, for example for a map at a scale of 1:24,000 use 24000.
 Implemented in MapServer 5.0, to replace the deprecated MAXSCALE parameter.
-Deprecated since version 5.0. - MAXSCALE [double] deprecated Since MapServer 5.0 the proper parameter to use is MAXSCALEDENOM instead.
+Deprecated since version 5.0.

+MAXSCALE [double] - deprecated Since MapServer 5.0 the proper parameter to use is MAXSCALEDENOM instead.
 The deprecated MAXSCALE is the maximum scale at which this interface is valid.
 When a user requests a map at a bigger scale, MapServer automatically returns the map at this scale.
 This effectively prevents user from zooming too far out.
 Scale is given as the denominator of the actual scale fraction, for example for a map at a scale of 1:24,000 use 24000.